|Tuition fee:|| |

 |Educational variant:||Part-time, Full-time|

-Some students who wish to pursue postgraduate studies prefer to develop their own programme of work rather than take up a named award.
-Complementing the Schools' named MSc programmes, this 'Open' programme provides applicants with an opportunity to discuss their individual academic needs with School staff and to agree a personalised schedule of learning.
+You should consider this degree if you wish to pursue postgraduate studies but would prefer to develop your own programme of work rather than take up a named award.
+This open programme complements the Schools named MSc programmes.
+It enables you to discuss your individual academic needs with School staff and to agree a personalised schedule of learning.

 This programme offers a route to a higher degree by research and career progression for those already in employment.